Akhil-Tavva/Akhil-Tavva.github.io/README.md

 # My Personal Portfolio

 Hey there👋!
 This is my personal portfolio.
-Headout to my website at [lalith-krg](https://lalith-krg.github.io).
+Headout to my website at [Akhil Tavva](https://github.com/Akhil-Tavva.github.io).

 ## Contact 📞

 Like my work?
-Reach out to me through [LinkedIn](https://www.linkedin.com/in/lalith-krg/) or email to lalith.krg1@gmail.com | lalithkumar.reddy@iiitb.ac.in.
+Reach out to me through [LinkedIn](https://www.linkedin.com/in/akhil-tavva-5126b9233/) or email to lalith.krg1@gmail.com | lalithkumar.reddy@iiitb.ac.in.

 ## License